Rock Band: Instrument peripherals

 Rock Band features instrument controllers designed for the game.
 However, Harmonix and other companies have attempted to provide compatibility between competing instrument controllers and music games, allowing Rock Band to be playable without use of specific controllers, and to reuse Rock Band controllers in other music games.
 Prior to Rock Band 3, most instrument controllers were made by MTV Games and Harmonix, with several third-party vendors supply alternate versions.
 On January 4, 2008, video game peripherals manufacturer Mad Catz announced it had reached an agreement with MTV and Harmonix to produce peripherals for Rock Band.
-This agreement also gives MadCatz the ability to bundle and sell their products with Rock Band game titles.
+This agreement also gave MadCatz the ability to bundle and sell their products with Rock Band game titles.
 Mad Catz continued to support the series for the release of Rock Band 4 in 2015, but in early 2016 announced financial difficulties due to weak sales of Rock Band 4.
-Harmonix subsequently announced that starting in 2016, Precision Designed Products will be producing and supporting instrument hardware for Rock Band 4.
+Harmonix subsequently announced that, starting in 2016, PDP would be producing and supporting instrument hardware for Rock Band 4.

 Guitar

 The guitar controller for Rock Band, modeled after a Fender Stratocaster, is used for lead guitar and bass guitar gameplay.
 It has several features akin to Guitar Hero's controller, as it features five colored fret buttons on the neck of the guitar (which correspond to on-screen notes), a strum bar, and a whammy bar.
 To use the guitar controller, players must hold the fret button that corresponds to the scrolling colored note on-screen while simultaneously pushing the strum bar.
 In addition, five smaller fret buttons are located further down on the neck.
 These buttons can be used to play all notes in guitar solos (denoted by the note track turning blue) as hammer-ons and pull-offs, without the need to strum.
+With the addition of Freestyle Solos introduced in Rock Band 4, these frets can also manipulate the sound of the notes you play.
 The whammy bar can be used to distort the sound of held notes.
-A special effects switch can be used to toggle between five different guitar effects during solos and Overdrive periods (ranging from wah-wah, flange, chorus, echo, distortion, doubler, slap back echo, medium echo, and long echo), however, this switch was removed from the Rock Band 3 edition of the guitar.
+A 5-way special effects switch can be used to toggle between five different guitar effects during solos and Overdrive periods (ranging from wah-wah, flange, chorus, echo, distortion, doubler, slap back echo, medium echo, and long echo), however, this switch was removed from the Rock Band 3 edition of the guitar.
 Overdrive for guitarists can be deployed by holding the controller in a vertical position or pressing the "Select/Back/-" button.
 The controller is offered in both wired and wireless versions.
 Rock Band games allow players to apply a "Lefty Flip" setting, supporting left-handed guitar players.
 The second version of the controller, distributed with Rock Band 2, introduced quieter fret buttons, a more reliable strum bar, and optical sensor and microphone to help the player calibrate the video and audio output from their television/stereo system's setup.